KRALYN/PositronV3/README.md

 - Build Plate Max temp: `90C`
 - Power supply: `19-24V; 150-220W`

 > Do not treat this design as a finished product.
 Instead, please see it as a project to be improved upon.
 When you make this, if you find any improvements, please share it with the community!
-I could easely have overlooked things; Lets make this printer the best it can be!
+We could easely have overlooked things; Lets make this printer the best it can be!

 >**Disclaimer**: `Positron V3` design is a ***functional*** prototype, not a complete product. **There is absolutely no warranty, and you will make this design at your ***OWN*** risk.
-I will not be responsible for any damages associated with this design**.
+We will not be responsible for any damages associated with this design**.

 If you like this design, please consider supporting the Positron 3D team via donations; [Paypal](https://donate.positron3d.com)